 Another way to estimate the amount of water used for irrigation is through land use mapping.
-Map 12 illustrates land use across the district based on 2005 land use information mapped at the Center for Advanced Land Management Information Technologies (CALMIT).
-Groundwater-irrigated crops covered approximately 85,000 of the NRD's 1.146 million acres in 2012 (NDNR, 2017a).
+Map 12 illustrates land use across the district based on 2015 land use information mapped by the National Agricultural Statistics Service (NASS).
 A summary of the groundwater-irrigated crops grown in P-MRNRD is provided in Figure 3.2-1.
+This data was extracted from the dataset used to develop the NDNR Lower Platte/Missouri Tributaries groundwater model (NDNR, 2017a).
 The principal crops grown in the area consist of corn, soybeans, alfalfa, and small grains.
-Corn and soybeans account for the majority of groundwater-irrigated crops.
+Corn and soybeans account for the majority of groundwater-irrigated crops and groundwater-irrigated crops covered approximately 85,000 of the NRD's 1.146 million acres in 2012.